Adron/adron.github.io/_working/contents/articles/hashiconf-trip-day-1/index.md

     ![Roomette](roomette.jpg)
 </div>

 I got comfortable and settled into an evening of blog writing, reading further on Go, enjoy the views, and review the talk.
 Dinner was served at a punctual 6:00pm reservation I'd attained, and by then I'd accomplished almost every one of these things.
 In addition to these a *fire* occurred at work where our Stash Git Server went to shit on us.
 It's a bit difficult to manage a *fire* when one is between Klamath Eugene, Oregon and Mount Shasta, where the mountain isn't really kind to one's internet connectivity.
 But I did what I could and recovered from some server images.
-With that up and running I settled in for the night by re-watching Captain America Civil War, ya know, primarily for the absurd comments Peter Parker makes.
+With that up and running I settled in for the night by re-watching Captain America Civil War, ya know, primarily for the hilarious comments Peter Parker makes.
 Until tomorrow... adieu.